 These are some findings from a November 2019 report from the Capgemini Research Institute.
 According to the report, an increase of the right smart factory investments and the tackling of challenges such as the mentioned ones could make smart factories add at least $1.4 trillion to the global economy by 2023.

 So, what needs to happen before this is possible, and how can this value be realized since, per the report, around two-thirds of it must still be accomplished?
-Let’s start with the beginning: the smart factory and some takeaways from the report.
+Let’s start with the beginning: the smart factory and some takeaways on the digital transformation of manufacturing from the report.

 In order to know what we talk about, a few words on the smart factory since it’s not really a formally defined term although we all more or less know what it means.

-The smart factory, a typical term from the Industry 4.0 and smart manufacturing jargon, is often linked to its enabling technologies, essentially revolving around data, production techniques, connected physical equipment and what can be done with it in a cyber-physical scope: 1) the Internet of Things (Industrial IoT) and sensors 2) the mentioned convergence of IT and OT (information technology and operational technology), 3) new means of manufacturing, 4) (cloud-based) platforms, 5) ample smart manufacturing technologies, 6) interoperable and highly connected systems and 7) obviously the analysis and usage of data from ample sources including machines, turned into actions and decisions (automation and semi-automated), play an essential role in it – and let’s not forget cybersecurity.
+The smart factory, a typical term from the Industry 4.0 and smart manufacturing jargon, is often linked to its enabling technologies, essentially revolving around Industrial IoT, big data analytics, production techniques, connected physical equipment and what can be done with it in a cyber-physical scope: the Internet of Things and sensors, the mentioned convergence of IT and OT, new means of manufacturing, (cloud-based) platforms, enabling technologies (AI, ML,…) interoperable and highly connected systems/platforms and the analysis and usage of data from ample sources including machines, turned into actions and decisions (automation and semi-automated), play an essential role in it.

-As the graphic from the report’s infographic (download PDF) below shows, cybersecurity and data readiness rank second as the most often cited challenge to scale digital factory projects.
+As the graphic from the report’s infographic below shows, cybersecurity and data readiness rank second as the most often cited challenge to scale digital factory projects.

 The ‘smart’ aspect is also related to the smart and agile automated system a smart factory is often believed to be, with capacities to adapt based upon real-time data, making the manufacturing process more or less autonomous although that is more a vision and de facto manual and semi-autonomous decisions and optimization will remain essential for many and many years to come.
 Ask all those factories that started projects and had to end them because machines weren’t capable (yet?) of delivering the same quality as people with notable examples in the aviation industry.